fusioncms/fusioncms/README.md

 <a href="https://discord.gg/bZKyvrc"><img alt="Discord" src="https://img.shields.io/discord/588839859884392487.svg?style=flat-square"></a>
 </p>

-**FusionCMS** is a modern, intuitive, and flexible content management system (CMS) built on the Laravel framework. **This repository contains the source code for version 6 of FusionCMS, which is under heavy active development.**
+**FusionCMS** is an open source, modern, intuitive, and flexible content management system (CMS) built on the Laravel framework developed in Seattle, WA by [efelle creative](https://seattlewebdesign.com).

-**FusionCMS is source-available software owned by efelle creative.** Please see the [license](LICENSE.md) for full details, but in short, you are free to modify and alter the code for your project as long as it does not impede on our license. **While FusionCMS is in open beta, it is completely free to use.** Once it hits a stable release, we may require paid licenses under certain circumstances.
-Rest assured, information surrounding this will be announced on our official website.

 Modular at heart, FusionCMS provides the necessary launching platform to build out any type of web or mobile application.
 It's intuitive and easy for content editors to use on a daily basis, while still maintaining the power and flexibility for developers and designers to dig into the heart of the platform to build and design whatever comes to mind.

 ![preview screenshot](fusioncms.png)

-## Installing
+## Requirements
 FusionCMS has a few system requirements.
 You will need to ensure your server meets the following requirements:

 - PHP >= 7.2.0